-Accordingly, we answer the district court's first certified question in the affirmative and hold that there is an implied duty to market the minerals in oil and gas leases which contain an in-kind royalty provision.
-If, for whatever reason, a royalty owner/lessor does not or cannot take physical possession of his or her share of the production under an in-kind royalty provision, then the producer/lessee may discharge its royalty obligation to the lessor in one of several ways: the lessee may deliver the lessor's share of the production to a pipeline purchaser or other third-party purchaser near the wellhead, free of cost, and to the lessor's credit, under the terms of a division order or other contract in which the purchaser pays the lessor directly for his or her share of the production; or, the lessee may buy the lessor's share of the production from the lessor on terms negotiated by the parties; or, if the lessee elects neither of the foregoing options, then under the implied marketing covenant the lessee must market and sell the lessor's share of the production, on the lessor's behalf, along with the lessee's own share of the production.
+Accordingly, we answer the district court's first certified question in the affirmative and hold that except as may be specifically provided by the parties' agreement, there is an implied duty to market the minerals in oil and gas leases which contain an in-kind royalty provision.
+If, for whatever reason, a royalty owner/lessor does not or cannot take physical possession of his or her share of the production under an inkind royalty provision, then, except as may be specifically provided by the parties' agreement, the producer/lessee may discharge its royalty obligation to the lessor in one of several ways: the lessee may deliver the lessor's share of the production to a pipeline purchaser or other third-party purchaser near the wellhead, free of cost, and to the lessor's credit, under the terms of a division order or other contract in which the purchaser pays the lessor directly for his or her share of the production; or, the lessee may buy the lessor's share of the production from the lessor on terms negotiated by the parties; or, if the lessee elects neither of the foregoing options, then under the implied marketing covenant the lessee must market and sell the lessor's share of the production, on the lessor's behalf, along with the lessee's own share of the production.

-C. Whether Postproduction Cost Deductions Apply to In-Kind Lease Royalty Provisions including those leases which contain an in-kind royalty provision, this question requires little discussion.
+C. Whether Postproduction Cost Deductions Apply to In-Kind Lease Royalty Provisions

-We turn now to the district court's second certified question: whether the requirements for the deduction of postproduction expenses as set forth in Wellman and Estate of Tawney apply to leases containing an in-kind royalty provision.
-In light of our determination that there is an implied duty to market the minerals in all oil and gas leases,
+We turn now to the district court's second certified question: whether the requirements for the deduction of postproduction expenses as set forth in Wellman and

+Estate of Tawney apply to leases containing an in-kind royalty provision.23 In light of our determination that there is an implied duty to market the minerals in all oil and gas leases, including those leases which contain an in-kind royalty provision, this question requires little discussion.24